Six Degree of Freedom Serial Manipulator

 Abstract

 This project presents the design and implementation of a six-degree-of-freedom serial manipulator with a spherical wrist configuration.
 An analytical solution to the inverse kinematics problem was developed to ensure precise and computationally efficient trajectory planning in both joint and task spaces.
-The manipulator’s capabilities were validated through simulation and successful hardware demonstrations, including real-time pick-and-place tasks.
-This work highlights the practicality of analytical methods in achieving precise and time-sensitive robotic control.
+The manipulator’s capabilities were validated through simulation and hardware demonstration for pick and place tasks.

 Introduction